-The ARDEX K15, K12 New, K120, K125, K220 and K275 (mixed with ARDEX E25) and ARDEX K55 Self Smoothing Cements requires only 3-6mm coverage over the electric heating cables when these are installed onto the subfloor, or 3mm of material when used on subfloors with heating systems installed within the slab.
+ARDEX K15, ARDEX K12, ARDEX K125, ARDEX K275 (mixed with ARDEX E25), and ARDEX K55 Self-Smoothing Cements require only 3-6mm of cover over the electric heating cables when they are installed onto the subfloor or 3mm of material when used on subfloors with heating systems installed within the slab.
 Floor coverings can be laid the next day.

-NOTE: ARDEX K80 is designed to be laid at a minimum of 6mm and is an industrial topping containing a coarser grade of sand than the other K series products and can be used for heated floors with either cables within the slab, or cables laid onto the subfloor and embedded in the topping.
+NOTE: ARDEX K80 is designed to be laid at a minimum of 6mm and is an industrial topping containing a coarser grade of sand than the other K series products.
+It can be used for heated floors with either cables within the slab or cables laid onto the subfloor and embedded in the topping.